-buffsize buffsize= value Default: 32769 Julijiz Specifies the physical record size, in words (32769 8 bytes), of all MSC Nastran DBsets except those specified with INIT statements and MSCOBJ.
+buffsize buffsize=value Default: 32769 Specifies the physical record size, in words (32769 8 bytes), of all MSC Nastran DBsets except those specified with INIT statements and MSCOBJ.
 The physical I/O size is BUFFSIZE-1 words.
-If "buffsize=estimate" is specified, ESTIMATE will be used to determine value.
-See Estimating BUFFSIZE, 66 for recommended BUFFSIZE values based on model size.
-BUFFSIZE must reflect the maximum BUFFSIZE of all DBsets attached to the job including the delivery database, which is generated with a BUFFSIZE of 8193.
-If you generate your own delivery database, this default may be different.
-The maximum value of BUFFSIZE is 65537 words.
-BUFFSIZE must be one plus a multiple of the disk block size.
-The with the "system" special function dese Functions, 61; specific block size inform administrator.
-Example: prod_ver nastran example buffsize=16385 The BUFFSIZE is set to 16385 words. casi If set to "no" it will disable the casi so is specified. lver as a poss ible option when "solve=auto" config config=number Default: Computer dependent Specifies the configuration (CONFIG) number used by MSC Nastran to select timing constants.
+If "buffsize=estimate" is specified, ESTIMATE will be used to determine value .
+See Estimating BUFFSIZE, 68 for recommended BUFFSIZE values based on model size.
+BUFFSIZE must reflect the maximum BUFFSIZE of all DBsets attached to job including the delivery database, which is generated with a BUFFSIZE of 8193.
+If you generate your own delivery database, this default may be different The maximum value of BUFFSIZE is 65537 words.
+BUFFSIZE must be one paramultiple of the disk block size.
+The disk default block size may be determine with the "system" special function described in Using the Help Facility and Other Speculations, 63; specific block size information may be obtained from your system administrator.
+Example: nast_ver ex xample buffsize=16385 The BUFFSIZE is set to 16385 words. casi If set to "no" it will disable the casi so is specified. lver as a poss ible option when "solve=auto" config config=number Default: Computer dependent Specifies the configuration (CONFIG) number used by MSC Nastran to select timing constants.
 You can change this value to select the timing constants of a different computer model.
 A configuration number of zero is considered undefined by the nastran command.
-See Defining a Computer Model Name and CONFIG Number, 48 and Generating a Timing Block for a New Computer, 49 for additional information. constitle constitle=yes, no Default: Yes (Windows) Specifies whether or not the console title bar is to be modified to have the identification.
+See Defining a Computer Model Name and CONFI Number, 50 and Generating a Timing Block for a New Computer, 51 for additional information. constitle constitle=yes, no Default: Yes (Windows) Specifies whether or not the console title bar is to be modified to have the job identification.
 This keyword is only applicable to Windows systems.